|

 approach – in almost the same way as cost world and throughput world if only

-then if your opponent’s world view is the cost world, and yours is the
+if your opponent’s world view is the cost world, and yours is the throughput

-product cost, product profit, local optimization, local safety, independency,
+product profit, local optimization, local safety, independency, efficiency,

 system dependency, constraints and non-constraints, global safety,